pingcap/docs/statistics.md

     - In dynamic pruning mode, the Analyze configurations of partitions and tables should be the same.
 Therefore, if you specify the `COLUMNS` configuration following the `ANALYZE TABLE TableName PARTITION PartitionNameList` statement or the `OPTIONS` configuration following `WITH`, TiDB will ignore them and return a warning.

-## Improving collection performance
+## Improve collection performance

 > **Note:**
 >
-> - The execution time of `ANALYZE TABLE` in TiDB may be longer than in MySQL or InnoDB.
+> - The execution time of `ANALYZE TABLE` in TiDB might be longer than that in MySQL or InnoDB.
 In InnoDB, only a small number of pages are sampled, while by default in TiDB a comprehensive set of statistics are completely rebuilt.
-> -  Starting from v7.5.0, the [Fast Analyze feature (`tidb_enable_fast_analyze`)](/system-variables.md#tidb_enable_fast_analyze) and the [incremental collection feature](https://docs.pingcap.com/tidb/v7.4/statistics#incremental-collection) for statistics are deprecated.

 TiDB provides two options to improve the performance of statistics collection:

-1. Collecting statistics on a subset of the columns.
-See [Collecting Statistics on Some Columns](#collect-statistics-on-some-columns).
+- Collecting statistics on a subset of the columns.
+See [Collecting statistics on some columns](#collect-statistics-on-some-columns).
-2. Sampling.
+- Sampling.

 ### Statistics sampling

-Sampling is available via two separate options of the ANALYZE statement - with each corresponding to a different collection algorithm:
+Sampling is available via two separate options of the `ANALYZE` statement - with each corresponding to a different collection algorithm:

 - `WITH NUM SAMPLES` specifies the size of the sampling set, which is implemented in the reservoir sampling method in TiDB.
 When a table is large, it is not recommended to use this method to collect statistics.
 Because the intermediate result set of the reservoir sampling contains redundant results, it causes additional pressure on resources such as memory.
 - `WITH FLOAT_NUM SAMPLERATE` is a sampling method introduced in v5.3.0.
 With the value range `(0, 1]`, this parameter specifies the sampling rate.
 It is implemented in the way of Bernoulli sampling in TiDB, which is more suitable for sampling larger tables and performs better in collection efficiency and resource usage.